Alejogb1/job-board/blog-data/bundler-you-must-use-bundler-2-or-greater-with-this-lockfile.md

 Alternatively you can upgrade to the latest version of bundler and regenerate your `Gemfile.lock` this can lead to issues as the gem versions might be different than expected and it is not recommended if you don't know the exact ramifications of that update this solution is a bit more involved and could potentially break things so please backup your project before making this changes.

-Okay so code examples I'll give you three scenarios
+ so code examples I'll give you three scenarios

 Scenario one you have bundler 2 installed and you need to install gems for a project that wants bundler 1.x